 Ellen Rose Silver has taught instrumental music for over twenty-five years in music schools, elementary schools, preschools, and in her private studio.
 She graduated from Oberlin College and Conservatory with Bachelors of Art and Music, Rice University’s Shepherd School of Music with a Master of Music, and Mannes College of Music with a Professional Studies degree.
 She received her Suzuki training at the School for Strings in New York City and at the Chicago Suzuki Institute.
-She has studied the Dalcroze method of teaching music at the Lucy Moses School in Manhattan, and formerly taught early-childhood music at West Side Music Together and the Chabad Early Learning Center.
+She has studied the Dalcroze method of teaching music at the Lucy Moses School in Manhattan, and formerly taught early-childhood music at The Riverside Church Weekday School, West Side Music Together and the Chabad Early Learning Center.
 Ellen is a professional performing cellist in New York City and a member of the Motyl Chamber Ensemble.
-She teaches music at The Riverside Church Weekday School in Manhattan.
-She is also the mother of two sons, ages thirteen and sixteen, who continue to inspire and inform her work.
+She is married to Daniel Silver, an architect and designer who made Silver Music a reality with his vision, and the mother of two teenage sons who continue to inspire and inform her work.

-Blythe oversees Silver Music’s Instrumental and Introductory programs, working with faculty to provide meaningful experiences for all participating students.
-Prior to Silver Music, Blythe managed the operations of a national music education company, and helped support developing arts programs here in NYC.
 Blythe is a native New Yorker but her experiences as an educator and performer have led her to China, Costa Rica, and Egypt.
 She has studied flute in Austria at the University of Music and Performing Arts, Vienna, and holds a Bachelor of Music and Master of Education degree from Vanderbilt University in Nashville, TN.
-In addition to her work at Silver Music, Blythe continues to teach privately and perform locally.
+She has done Suzuki training at Great Lakes Suzuki Institute in Ontario with Kelly Williamson and Pandora Bryce, and in New York with Wendy Stern.
+As Silver Music’s Program Director, Blythe works with faculty to provide meaningful experiences for all participating students, overseeing both Instrumental and Introductory programs.

 Karolyn Bethke, Violin, Head of Introductory Music